Nicanor Austriaco

-Nicanor Robles Austriaco, Jr. OP is a Filipino-American molecular biologist and Catholic priest.
+Nicanor Robles Austriaco Jr. OP is a Filipino-American molecular biologist and Catholic priest.
 He is a professor of biology and professor of theology at Providence College, in Providence, Rhode Island, and a research fellow at the Center for Theology, Religious Studies, and Ethics, at the University of Santo Tomas in the Philippines.

 Early life and education

-Austriaco attended the University of Pennsylvania where he earned a Bachelor of Science Engineering (B.S.E.), summa cum laude, in 1989.
+Nicanor Robles Austriaco Jr. was born on November 1, 1968, in the Philippines.
+He attended the University of Pennsylvania where he earned a Bachelor of Science Engineering (B.S.E.), summa cum laude, in 1989.
 He went on to earn a PhD in biology from the Massachusetts Institute of Technology (MIT) in 1996, where he was a Howard Hughes Medical Institute pre-doctoral fellow in the laboratory of Professor Leonard Guarente.
 His doctoral research involved the characterization of the first aging genes in the budding yeast, Saccharomyces cerevisiae.

 In 1997, after a brief fellowship at the Ludwig Institute of Cancer Research at the University College London, he entered the Order of Friars Preachers.
 He attended the Pontifical Faculty of the Immaculate Conception at the Dominican House of Studies in Washington, D.C., where he earned his Master of Divinity degree and Licentiate in Sacred Theology.
 He completed his Doctorate in Sacred Theology at the University of Fribourg in 2015.
 Austriaco earned an M.B.A. degree from Providence College in 2020.

 Career

 Since 2005, Austriaco has served on the faculty of Providence College.
 In the same year, he became an investigator at the Rhode Island Idea Network of Biomedical Research Excellence (RI-INBRE) Program.
+A theistic evolutionist, Austriaco is staunchly critical of intelligent design (ID).
 He is also the founding director of ThomisticEvolution.org, which seeks to promote a Catholic approach to understanding evolution in the light of faith.
 He is co-author of a book on Thomistic evolution.

 In 2011, Austriaco published a book titled Biomedicine and Beatitude: an Introduction to Catholic Bioethics.
 The book responds to questions raised in scientific and medical ethics from the perspective of the Catholic moral tradition that is grounded in a natural law and virtue ethic.

-He has also spoken on numerous questions at the interface between science and religion.
+Austriaco has also spoken on numerous questions at the interface between science and religion.
 Most recently, he has proposed that the historicity of Adam and Eve can still be reconciled with the very best genomic science.

 Austriaco is currently a visiting professor of Biological Sciences at the University of Santo Tomas in the Philippines.
 As a fellow of the OCTA Research Team, he has been interviewed by Filipino TV channels on different aspects of COVID-19.